DBraun/PhaserCHOP/README.md

 * All else equal, a larger edge causes differences in phase to matter less.
 * All else equal, a smaller edge causes differences in phase to matter more.
 (Corollary to previous)

+## How To Use PhaserCHOP in TouchDesigner

+Many of TouchDesigner's nodes match the output size to be the first input's size.
+(If you wire a CHOP of N channels and S samples into a Math CHOP, the output should probably still be N channels and S samples.)
+For this reason, the first input to the PhaserCHOP works as an N-channel list of S `phase` samples.
+N is often 1 but doesn't need to be.
+S can be very large.
+Although S can be as small as 1, you probably don't need the PhaserCHOP to animate only one sample.

+The second input to PhaserCHOP is the `pct` parameter from the GLSL function.
+When `pct` is 0, PhaserCHOP will return `0` for all samples.
+When `pct` is 1, it will return `1` for all samples.

+The third input to PhaserCHOP is the `e` parameter from the GLSL function.
+Typically you don't connect anything here.
+Instead you use the Custom Parameter `Edge` on the node itself.
+If you do want to wire into this third input, it should be 1 channel and S samples long.

 ## Instructions
-For a quick start, get `PhaserCHOP.dll` from the [Releases](https://github.com/DBraun/PhaserCHOP/releases) and place it into this repo's `Plugins` folder.
+For a quick start, get `PhaserCHOP.dll` from the [Releases](https://github.com/DBraun/PhaserCHOP/releases) and place it in this repo's `Plugins` folder.
 To build the file yourself, open `PhaserCHOP.sln` and press `F5` in either Debug mode or Release Mode.
 A post-build event will copy the newly built DLL into `Plugins`.

-The `PhaserCHOP.toe` in this repo is meant to be a unit test.
+The `PhaserCHOP.toe` in this repo is mainly meant to be a unit test.
 For more interesting examples, check out [https://github.com/DBraun/PhaserCHOP-TD-Summit-Talk](https://github.com/DBraun/PhaserCHOP-TD-Summit-Talk) and David Braun's ["Quantitative Easing" 2019 TouchDesigner Summit Talk](https://www.youtube.com/watch?v=S4PQW4f34c8).

 ## Changelog
 * 2020-06-01 Better unit test `SmoothstepCHOP.toe` for Custom Operator.
 Build with `TouchDesigner 2020.22080`.
 Cleanup repo by removing non-custom operator.
 All releases are now on the [Releases](https://github.com/DBraun/PhaserCHOP/releases) page.